ibm-cloud-docs/codeengine/data-security.md

 To delete data that is stored within {{site.data.keyword.codeengineshort}}, such as DockerHub credentials, batch job templates, or an IBM container registry APIKey, [delete your {{site.data.keyword.codeengineshort}} project](/docs/codeengine?topic=codeengine-manage-project#delete-project).

-When you delete a project, it is soft deleted and can be restored within 7 days before it is permanently deleted.
-You can restore a soft deleted project by using the {{site.data.keyword.cloud_notm}} CLI [**`ibmcloud resource reclamation-restore`**](/docs/cli?topic=cli-ibmcloud_commands_resource#ibmcloud_resource_reclamation_restore) command.
+When you delete a project from the console or with the CLI, it is soft deleted and can be restored within 7 days before it is permanently deleted.
 You must restore your project within 7 days or it is permanently deleted.
-For more information, see [Restoring deleted projects](/docs/codeengine?topic=codeengine-manage-project#restore-softdelete-project).
+For more information about restoring projects, see [Restoring deleted projects](/docs/codeengine?topic=codeengine-manage-project#restore-softdelete-project).
+To permanently delete a project, see [Permanently deleting projects](/docs/codeengine?topic=codeengine-manage-project#restore-softdelete-project).

-To delete a project so that it cannot be restored, use the `--hard` option with the **`project delete`** CLI command to specify to immediately delete the project.
+When you delete a project, any projects that are not permanently deleted count toward the maximum of 20 total projects per region that are allowed.
+{: tip}

 By using the `--force` option with the [**`project delete`**](/docs/codeengine?topic=codeengine-cli#cli-project-delete) command, the delete is forced without confirmation.